pragma-/pbot/doc/VirtualMachine.md

 This will start a TCP server on port `9000`.
 It will listen for incoming commands and pass them along to the virtual machine's TCP serial port.

-The PBot instance is already preconfigured with commands that invoke the `applets/compiler_client.pl` script (a copy of `host/bin/vm-client`) to send VM commands to port `9000`.

 ### Test PBot
 All done.
 Everything is set up now.

+PBot is already preconfigured with commands that invoke the `applets/compiler_client.pl` script (a copy of `host/bin/vm-client`) to send VM commands to port `9000`.

 In your instance of PBot, the `sh echo hello` command should output `hello`.

     <pragma-> sh echo hello
        <PBot> hello